-Understand how the ongoing pandemic will have affected participating employers.
+Understand how COVID-19 and the cost of living crisis will have affected participating employers.

 Some employers may be struggling with ongoing affordability, some may be considering the future terms of their participation and some will have seen significant structural changes to their business model.
 Engaging with employers now to understand their current situation and, where necessary, carrying out detailed covenant reviews, will simplify and streamline the results stage of the valuation year.
-2021 is also a good time to review existing pooling and guarantor arrangements and solutions for mitigating sources of employer-related funding risk, such as ill-health retirements and salary strain.
+2022 is also a good time to review existing pooling and guarantor arrangements and solutions for mitigating sources of employer-related funding risk, such as ill-health retirements and salary strain.

-Investment strategy •
+Investment strategy